Kenaston, Saskatchewan: History

-First known as Bonnington Springs in the District of Assiniboia in the Northwest Territories, the settlement was usually referred to as "Bonnington".
-In late 1905, when Saskatchewan became a province, the name was changed to "Kenaston", honouring F.E.
-Kenaston, who was the Vice President of the Saskatchewan Valley Land Company.
+First known as Bonnington Springs in the District of Assiniboia in the North-West Territories, the settlement was usually referred to as "Bonnington".
+In late 1905, when Saskatchewan became a province, the name was changed to "Kenaston", honouring F. E. Kenaston, who was the Vice President of the Saskatchewan Valley Land Company.

 The railroad reached Bonnington in late 1889, but there is no record of any permanent residents until 1902.
 In that year the Saskatchewan Valley Land Company was formed made up of wealthy men from the United States.
 The president was Colonel Andrew Duncan Davidson and F. E. Kenaston was vice-president.

 The Saskatchewan Valley Land Company purchased 839000 acre of land from the railway for $1.53 an acre and another 250000 acre from the Dominion Government for $1.00 an acre.
 By adopting spectacular methods of advertising and employing dozens of land agents, the wide open spaces between Regina and Saskatoon were peopled with hundreds of settlers in the time between 1902 and 1910.

 Needs of settlers created a necessity for business places and the settlement grew.
 Kenaston incorporated as a village on July 18, 1910.
 The Kenaston School opened its doors to its first fourteen pupils in August 1905, while the town was still officially known as Bonnington.
 The first store was built in 1903, the post office and hotel were established in 1904, the first telephone installed in 1909, and the first of Kenaston's grain elevator was built in 1906 by the Canadian Elevator Company.
-In 1910, the 40,000 gallon water tower was built by CNR in proximity to the train station and just across from the first hotel.
+In 1910, the 40,000-gallon water tower was built by CNR in proximity to the train station and just across from the first hotel.